kevle6/Gradual_Typing/README.md

-# Gradual Typing in Programmning Languages
+# Gradual Typing in Programming Languages

 ## **Questions:**
 - What is the history of gradual typing?